muziFiona/Advanced-Creative-Coding-1/README.md

 Sound and Signal processing - Week 1 and 2
  - Looking at waveforms and making basic synths
- - Using filters and waveforms for more altering sounds
+ - Using filters and waveforms for altering sounds
  - Building a drum machine
  - Creating soundscapes
  - Programming knowledge - basic structure, variables, arrays and conditionals